Qarik-Group/operator-workshop/student/lab-1/README.md

 $ bosh update-cloud-config cloud-config.yml -v internal_cidr=$MY_CIDR -v internal_gw=$MY_GW -v subnetwork_name=$MY_SUBNET
 ```

-## Team Exercise
+## Exercise

+Link to zookeeper repo
+link to BOSH-CLI commands
+Define bosh stemcells

-At this time, we're going to break into teams, and your goal will be to
+At this time, and your goal will be to
 deploy a "Hello World" BOSH release.
 We recommended the
 [zookeeper-release][zookeeper-release] for BOSH.

-First team to get all their teammates to deploy the BOSH release, wins 10
-points.
-At the end of the workshop we have a prize for the team with the
-most points!

 When you're ready for the next lab, head on over to [lab-2][lab-2].